Meet Our Team

 Isabel joined Pierce Conservation District in 1999 and coordinates the water quality monitoring programs.
 Her work focuses on providing education and opportunities for residents to get involved with protecting water quality in our streams and lakes.
 Her favorite part of the job is helping folks connect with the natural environment.
 When not in the stream, she enjoys hiking and spending time outdoors.

-Belinda Paterno, Water Quality Technician
+Belinda Paterno, Water Quality Coordinator

 Belinda grew up in Western Washington and spent weeks during the summer months traveling to different national parks with her parents.
 Experiencing firsthand the beauty of nature and wanting to learn more about the environment led Belinda to study environmental science at the University of Montana and Washington State University.
 Belinda has a background in both field research and environmental education.
 In her spare time, she enjoys hiking, camping, and running in the beautiful Pacific Northwest.

-Caleb Mott, Water Quality Assistant
+Caleb Mott, Water Quality Technician

 Habitat Improvement & Environmental Education